IRNAS/irnas-guidelines-docs/tools/pre-commit/README.md

    docs/current_consumption.md
    ```

-   In other cases where some error is detected, the `pre-commit` will print it out.
+   In other cases where some error is detected, the `prek` will print it out.

-5. You fix the error, add newly modified files, run `git commit` and see `pre-commit` hooks run
+5. You fix the error, add newly modified files, run `git commit` and see `prek` hooks run again.
-   again.
 6. Repeat this until all errors are resolved, at that point, the commit is accepted and created.

 ## Hooks